 The range delineation used for this study was generated using the raster files provided by (Wilson et al., 2013).
 The USFS RMRS Live Tree Species Basal Area of the Contiguous United States (2000-2009) provides species-specific rasters of predicted basal area at 250 m resolution across the contiguous US, with each raster cell giving a predicted value for the basal area (ft2/acre) of the selected species.
-The abundance predictions are generated using k-nearest neighbors and canonical correspondence analysis on MODIS imagery, raster data describing relevant environmental parameters, and Forest Inventory and Analysis (FIA) field plot data.
+The abundance predictions are generated using k-nearest neighbors and canonical correspondence analysis on MODIS imagery, raster data describing relevant environmental parameters, and Forest Inventory and Analysis (FIA) field plot data (CITE).
 This continuous raster was converted to a discrete polygon by first aggregating the resolution from 250m to 3km and filtering to cells where predicted sugar pine basal area was greater than 0.46 m2/ha.
 This level of aggregation and filtering provided the best combination of sensitivity and specificity when comparing the resulting range polygon against the actual presence of sugar pine on FIA plots (at their nominal locations).

 Inventory Data